charchitdahal/Charity-Browser/README.md

 just be browsing the web.
 I am planning on developing this in Android with a stretch goal of releasing for IOS as well.
 I used the existing chromium-browser as starter code.
 I developed the app in short iterations by adding features in each phase.
-Using this agile methodology also allowed me to test and document the application in phases
+Using this agile methodology also allowed me to test and document the application in phases.